-- This drug may make your skin more sensitive to sunlight, so be sure to use sunblock if you are spending time outside.
+- This drug may make your skin more sensitive to sunlight.
+Use sun block or wear protective clothing if you plan to spend time outside.

-- Your surgeon or anesthesiologist needs to know that you are taking Prolixin if you are having any type of surgery, including oral or dental surgery.
+- Your surgeon or anesthesiologist needs to know that you are taking this medication if you plan to have any type of surgery, including dental surgery.

 - Avoid alcoholic beverages while on this medication.
-Alcohol can increase the amount or severity of side effects from this medication.
+Alcohol may increase the number or severity of side effects associated with this medication.

 If you experience serious or severe side effects from Prolixin, you should call your doctor immediately.
-Serious side effects can include:
+Serious side effects may include:

 - Muscle spasms in jaw, neck, or back